phma/wring-twistree/README.md

 4. Twistree runs a CRC backwards to make the four bytes about to be dropped affect all the other bytes.

 # Rust
 To run the program, type `cargo run`.
 The first time you run it, Cargo may download a quarter-gigabyte of data, which is the index to all crates.
+You can also test the program with `cargo test`.

 # Haskell
 You can run WringTwistree in the REPL with `stack ghci`, compile and run it with `stack run`, or use other Stack commands.
+You can also test the program with `stack test`.

 # Command-line options
 `stack run -- -k key -e plaintext -o ciphertext` enciphers a file.
 Omit `-o ciphertext` to encipher in place.